Zari Khoshkam: Marriage to Ali Hatami

-After the birth of their first and only child, Leila Hatami, on 1 October 1972, Khoshkam practically withdrew from the cinema, and before the Revolution, she appeared in only one more role, that of Ezzat ed-Dowleh, Amir Kabir's wife, in the television series Soltan-e Sahebgharan (1975), directed by her husband.
+After the birth of their first and only child, Leila Hatami, on 1 October 1972, Khoshkam practically withdrew from the cinema, and before the Iranian Revolution, she appeared in only one more role, that of Ezzat ed-Dowleh, Amir Kabir's wife, in the television series Soltan-e Sahebgharan (1975), directed by her husband.

 After the Revolution

 After the Revolution in 1979, Khoshkam had to choose a new identity for herself because of the country's new reality and thus changed her name to Zahra Hatami in accordance with her husband's last name.
 In this regard, Basir Nasibi wrote an article about the effects of the Islamic Revolution on actresses' lives as they had been before the Revolution, which he wrote on 20 November 2006 in Saarbrücken, Germany, on the sidelines of Shohreh Aghdashloo's interview with the BBC: